Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: Spectral categories associated to simplicially enriched W aldhausen categories

-For an enhanced simplicially enriched Waldhausen category $\aA\subset \aC$, we have a natural spectral functor (of spectral categories of symmetric spectra) $\aA^{\Gamma}\to \aA^{S}$.
-In the previous example, and in fact in the examples of Example~\ref{exofinterest}, $\aA^{\Gamma}$ is a connective cover of $\aA^{S}$, i.e., induces an isomorphism on the non-negative homotopy groups.
+In Example~\ref{exexacttwo}, and in fact in the examples of Example~\ref{exofinterest}, the canonical map $\aA^{\Gamma}\to \aA^{S}$ of the previous proposition makes $\aA^{\Gamma}$ a connective cover of $\aA^{S}$, i.e., induces an isomorphism on the non-negative homotopy groups.
 The following proposition gives a sufficient general condition for this to hold.

 \begin{prop} Let $\aA\subset \aC$ be an enhanced simplicially enriched Waldhausen category, and assume that for every $a,b\in \aA$ the suspension map $\aC(a,b)\to \aC(\Sigma a,\Sigma b)$ is a weak equivalence.
-Then $\aA^{\Gamma}(a,b)\to \aA^{S}(a,b)$ is a connective cover. \end{prop}
+Then $\aA^{\Gamma}(a,b)\to \aA^{S}(a,b)$ is a \textin{connective cover}. \end{prop}

 \begin{proof} Fix $a,b$ and consider the functor $F(-)=\aC(a,(b\otimes -)/(b\otimes *))$ as a functor from based finite simplicial sets to based simplicial sets; we then get $\aA^{\Gamma}(a,b)$ by viewing $F$ as $\Gamma$-space and $\aA^{S}(a,b)$ by viewing $\{F(S^{n})\}$ as a symmetric spectrum.
 By the hypothesis of the proposition, the canonical map $F(-)\to \Omega F(\Sigma -)$ is a weak equivalence.
 The argument of \cite[17.9]{MMSS} shows that $F$ is ``linear'' meaning that it takes homotopy pushouts to homotopy pullbacks, and in particular, as a $\Gamma$-space $F$ is very special \cite[18.6]{MMSS}.
 The homotopy groups of $\aA^{\Gamma}(a,b)$ are then the homotopy groups of $F(S^{0})=\aA(a,b)$.
 Likewise, $\{F(S^{n})\}$ is an $\Omega$-spectrum, so its non-negative homotopy are also the homotopy groups of $F(S^{0})$. \end{proof}